nasuni-labs/nasuni-dashboards/naa/README.md

 # Importing NAA dashboard into Grafana

-Once you have your grafana system setup, use the [Grafana Dashboard Json](Nasuni Access Anywhere-1685122347925.json) to load the default dasb
+Once you have your grafana system setup, use the [GrafanaDashboardJson](NasuniAccessAnywhere-1685122347925.json) to load the default dashboard

 # TIG Stack in Docker